-- Have a long-range plan on file at the MBLC that meets the requirements of the Massachusetts Long-Range Plan, 2013-2017 and the LSTA Policies and Procedures. - Submit an Action Plan update by December 1 for the fiscal year of the coming LSTA round.
-For example, by December 1, 2015 a library will submit an update for Fiscal Year 2017, which will cover activities during the period from July 2016 through June 2017.
-Action Plans can be submitted electronically to mblc.mailbox@state.ma.us. - And public libraries must remain certified for the State Aid to Public Libraries Program throughout the application and award process.
+- Have a long-range plan on file at the MBLC that meets the MBLC planning requirements of the Massachusetts Long-Range Plan, 2018-2022 and the LSTA Policies and Procedures. - Submit an Action Plan update by December 1 for the fiscal year of the coming LSTA round.
+Action Plans can be submitted electronically to Amy Clayton at amy.clayton@state.ma.us. - And public libraries must remain certified for the State Aid to Public Libraries Program throughout the application and award process.